Global Campus Catalog

 Global Campus website, Global Campus; provides students, prospective students, and the general public with up-to-date information about academic offerings, tuition, student experience and admissions.

-The University of Arizona Global Campus main campus is located at 8620 Spectrum Center Blvd., San Diego, CA 92123.
+The University of Arizona Global Campus has a location at 8620 Spectrum Center Blvd., San Diego, CA 92123.
 The University of Arizona Global Campus does not provide dormitory facilities and is not responsible for assisting students in finding housing in their respective locations.
 For reference, the median rental housing cost in California is $2,509 per month.

 Veteran benefits for the University of Arizona Global Campus students are managed by a team of Veteran Affairs Coordinators, and School Certifying Officials (SCOs).
-Students utilizing Title 38 benefits may view their records at the Main Campus or direct questions to this office at [email protected]
+Students utilizing Title 38 benefits may view their records by contacting [email protected]

 The University of Arizona Global Campus has an online Veteran’s Center that is located on the University’s external website.
 The online Veteran’s Center is accessible to all University students 24/7.
 It contains informational materials that connect veterans to helpful community resources.
 Additionally, the online Veteran’s Center houses information for the University’s military-specific programming including but not limited to the military and veteran peer mentoring program, the Student Veteran’s Organization, and SALUTE honor society.